diffblue/gitlab/doc/integration/jira/connect-app.md

 You can link self-managed instances after installing the GitLab.com for Jira Cloud app from the marketplace.
 Jira apps can only link to one URL per marketplace listing.
 The official listing links to GitLab.com.

+It's not possible to create branches from Jira for self-managed instances.

 ### Set up your instance